 Survey Team - (minimum time commitment two hours per week).
 Carrying out ongoing surveys with patients and carers on behalf of the Trust to find out about their experiences.
-This is a flexible role in terms of timings and is valuable experience for future medical students.

 Patient Leaders – (minimum commitment following the programme is 2 years) Working closely with the Trust to engage patients, their carers and families in the ongoing work of the Trust and its strategic direction.
 Patient Leaders get additional training to fulfil the role.
 More information can be found here.

 Hospital Radio – (minimum commitment two hours per week) Supporting the radio service for the hospital including visiting wards to get requests then delivering live shows in the evenings and at weekends.